 Prime Minister congratulates citizens, delivers US president’s well wishes

 Messages congratulating St. Kitts and Nevis on the 33rd anniversary of its independence on Sept.
-19, 1983, were presented today by Prime Minister Dr. the Honourable Timothy Harris M.P, J.P., and U.S. President Barack Obama.
+19, 1983, were presented on Monday by Prime Minister Dr. the Honourable Timothy Harris M.P, J.P., and in a message from U.S. President Barack Obama.
 Prime Minister Harris highlighted the achievements of Jermaine Gaskin, of New Pond Site, Basseterre, for entering the winning theme for the event; young people like Rol-j Williams, who passed his 17 CXC with distinction; sporting heroes and special Olympians who made us proud during the Olympics; and footballers on their recent FIFA standings.